Indian Style Kitchen Interior - Design: Inspiration and Essentials

 Decorate walls with framed block prints, vintage Bollywood posters, or strips of embroidered fabric.
 Art instantly signals style and sets a mood in your kitchen.
 Mix sizes and colors for a layered, curated feel.
 Laminated finishes will protect textiles from kitchen splashes.

-Set small pots of basil, coriander, or curry leaf on windowsills or countertops.
-Houseplants like pothos or money plant thrive in kitchen humidity.
-Greenery softens the space, improves air quality, and keeps food traditions quite literally within arm’s reach.
+Place small pots of basil, coriander, or curry leaf on the kitchen windowsill or countertop.
+Houseplants such as pothos and money plants also thrive in the kitchen humidity.
+It softens the space, helps keep the air clean and fresh and literally keeps food traditions alive.

 Add a bright, easy-to-wash dhurrie or cotton mat underfoot.
 Choose handwoven designs in traditional patterns.
 These mats warm up the floor visually and feel good underfoot - key for anyone who spends hours cooking.
 Opt for slip-resistant backings for safety.